CloSE: A Geometric Shape-Agnostic Cloth State Representation: Evaluations

 \section{Evaluations}

 We evaluate how well the dGLI disk and hence the CloSE representation captures the fold location, We test this on 3 datasets: \looseness=-1 \begin{enumerate} \item \textbf{The Clothilde dataset}: Dataset we generated with MATLAB using the Clothilde simulator presented in \cite{COLTRARO2024}, with 46 samples \item \textbf{The Napkin dataset} from \cite{Borras2023virtual} up to first fold, with 204 samples \item\textbf{The VR Folding dataset} from \cite{xue2023garmenttracking} with 5336 samples. \end{enumerate} All the datasets contain the start and the end configuration of folding sequences.
 The Clothidle dataset has few but diverse examples, i.e., clothes of different shapes (Napkins, T-shirts, Circular towels and Trousers) but planar, that is, like towels in different shapes.
 The napkin dataset has more examples of different folds on a napkin.
 Though this dataset contains only napkins, the dataset is generated in a virtual environment by tracking human actions on the cloth, thereby being more realistic and has a less accurate mesh and more noise.
 This dataset also contains $\approx$40\% examples where the cloth is placed at varied location and orientation.
 The VR Folding dataset, contains simulated but real-like clothes from the CLOTH3D dataset \cite{bertiche2020cloth3d}, unlike the previous two which assume the cloth is a 2D deformable object.
 This dataset is also generated in virtual environment by a human thus making this dataset more complex than the napkin dataset, real-like and very noisy.
-Also, this dataset is huge - containing 3083 first fold examples and 2253 second fold examples.
+Also, this dataset is considerably bigger than the other two, containing 3083 first fold examples and 2253 second fold examples.
+We used the method proposed in \cite{bifold} to discretize the continuous VR folding dataset.

 To retrieve the fold location from the dGLI Disk, we follow the optimization described in Section \ref{CloSE}.
 We set the hyper parameters $k_1, k_2, k_3$ to 0.1, 0.05 and 0.1 respectively while $\tau$ was set to $\pi/4$.
 For every sample, we estimate the location of the folds.
 With that information, we can estimate the border after the fold by flipping the side that folds from the initial cloth border along the estimated fold location.
 We then compare the actual final cloth border with the estimated final cloth border by calculating the Root Mean Squared Error (RMSE) and the Frechet distance between the two curves.
 Results are shown in Table \ref{tab:eval}.
 Fig. \ref{fig:samples} shows two examples of the initial and final borders, the estimated final border and the corresponding dGLI Disk representations.
 For fair comparison between different shapes, all examples are scaled to exactly fit into a unit circle with the centroid of the border being the center of the circle.